JS-RML/flexflip/README.md

 ## Theory:
 *The contents of the following paragraph are not applicable any more as the codes have been changed.
-May be we can just refer the readers to the `flex flip theory` directory*
+May be we can just refer the readers to the `flex flip theory` directory - AN*

 **Modeling and Manipulating a Linear Deformable Object** :
 The directory `DFF-Manipulation-master/modeling` contains 1) a `MATLAB` function to generate minimum bending energy curves given the $(x,y)$-coordinates of the right end-point.
 The left end-point is assumed clamped at the origin.
 The slope at the left end is set to zero, whereas the right slope is left free.
 This can be modified in-code.